-Besides SB2.1 on and this switch in the DIAGNOSTIC position, a specific reader must be indicated in the thumbwheel switch (position 0-7), in order to put the reader in diagnostic mode.
+Besides this switch in the DIAGNOSTIC position, a specific reader must be indicated in the thumbwheel switch (position 0-7), in order to put the reader in diagnostic mode.

 All messages for the specified reader are displayed with this switch in the DIAGNOSTIC position.
-If SB2.1 is off or if the thumbwheel is in a position other than 0-7, then the DIAGNOSTIC position of this switch is equivalent to the ALL position.
+If the thumbwheel is in a position other than 0-7, then the DIAGNOSTIC position of this switch is equivalent to the ALL position.